ISECure WS Channel API API Reference

 201 Created

-Operation succesfully processed.
+Operation successfully processed.
 Resource created.
 See response.

 400 Bad Request